-These phrases sum up my approach to object-oriented design: empowerment, outside-In design and instance-oriented design.
+The following phrases sum up my approach to object-oriented design: outside-In design, instance-oriented design and empowerment.

 Recall one of the best definitions of a software object: an empowered data structure, hiding behind, and being useful through, a message-accepting interface.
 This definition stresses what many developers only pay lip service to: that the most important aspect of an object is its interface.
 So that’s where we should start when designing objects.

 Start at the outside of an object.
 This is the set of messages that it accepts.
 Notice how we are talking about an object; not a class.
 You need to get to know your objects before you have the evidence as to the classes that make (and perhaps type) them.
 When you know the outside of your object instances, you can start thinking about the type system.
 In languages like Java you can start thinking about the interfaces.
 In C++ you can start thinking about the pABCs (the purely abstract base classes).

 When you have some idea as to the interfaces of the object types and some ideas as to how the object instances will collaborate (messages emphasized again), you can move on to designing the methods (member functions) that support the interface.
 From there you can move on to the other, less public methods.
 And on to the instance variables (data members).
 That’s outside-in design.